Sandthorn/sandthorn_sequel_projection/README.md

       end

     end

-When a Projection is defined it registers itself (in practice by writing to the DB).
-This creates a shared repository of projections and negates the need to explicitly define what projections to execute.
+Then run the runner, for example by putting it in a rake task

+    runner = SandthornSequelProjection::Runner.new
+    runner.run

+The runner polls the database for changes and passes new events to the projections found in the designated projections folder.

 Then run the updater process.
 It will continuously poll for new events.